-The United States has been a net exporter; however, large unreported investor stock changes preclude calculation of a meaningful net import reliance.
+The United States has been a net exporter.
+However, large unreported investor stock changes preclude calculation of meaningful net import reliance.

 Taking this into consideration, I came up with my estimate of U.S. gold net import reliance as a percentage of consumption.
 While it is difficult to estimate “Investor gold flows” in and out of the United States, I focused on total demand versus total supply.
 I used the data from GFMS 2016 Gold Survey and the World Gold Council 2015 Full Year Demand Trends Report.

 Yes, I realize these figures may be corrupted, manipulated, or inaccurate, but it is the best we can go by to get a BALL PARK figure.

 NOTE: Different official reporting sources post figures in metric tons and ounces.
 Here is the conversion for metric tons (1 metric ton = 32,150 troy ounces).

 In 2015, the United States produced 216 metric tons (mt) of gold and had an additional scrap supply of 70 mt to equal 286 mt.
 According to the World Gold Council, the total U.S. gold demand in 2015 was 193 mt.
 Thus, the United States had an extra 93 mt of gold above and beyond its “supposed” consumption.
 If we divide the surplus 93 mt into total consumption of 193, it equals 48%.

 This allowed the United States to export that extra gold to Eastern countries.
 Why?
 Because, most Americans believe gold is a “Barbarous Relic,” due to the brainwashing by the Einsteins at CNBC, Bloomberg, and Fox Business.